Part 14.3 R/S Isomerism (optical isomerism) - an introduction

 14.3 R/S Stereoisomerism - Optical Isomerism (R/S enantiomerism)

-The two isomers have identical physical properties such as melting point, solubility and density BUT their crystalline forms will be mirror images AND, importantly, they will rotate the plane of polarised monochromatic light to the same extent BUT in opposite directions (+xo clockwise, dextrorotatory or -xo anticlockwise, laevorotatory), a feature known as optical activity.
+The two isomers have identical physical properties such as melting point, solubility and density BUT their crystalline forms will be mirror images, AND, importantly, for the same concentration of solution, they will rotate the plane of polarised monochromatic light to the same extent BUT in opposite directions (+xo clockwise, dextrorotatory (D) or -xo anticlockwise, laevorotatory (L)), a feature known as optical activity.

 A racemic mixture (racemate) consists of an equimolar mixture of both enantiomers and is therefore optically inactive, i.e. one isomer cancels out the rotation of plane polarised light caused by the other isomer.
 (Do NOT say it does not contain optically active molecules etc.)

 Measurement of the rotation of plane polarised light